-The solution of this equation can not be expressed in a closed-form, being rather an infinite series.
-It was first obtained by the mathematician Mittag-Leffler, and is formally written as
+The solution of this equation can not be expressed in a closed form, being rather an infinite series.
+It was first obtained by the mathematician Mittag-Leffler and is formally written as

 where $E_{\alpha}(t)$ is the function defined as